 The Agreement might also indicate that it also applies to any other explicitly related people who may purchase the property.
 Continuing, you’ll have to recognize the expected things, such as:

 Again, you may find different information and likely more legal jargon and disclosures within the Agreement.
 However, these are the things that you’ll almost definitely see within a “One Time Showing Agreement”!
-Given our years of experience, we have negotiated quite a lot of them.
+Given our years of experience, we have negotiated quite a few of them.